The Benefits Of Chemical Peels For Your Skin

 Although very common in modern aesthetic treatments, chemical peels date back to Ancient Egypt, when women would cover their skin in sour milk to help rejuvenate their complexion.
 While they may not have known why it worked, it could have had some visible results as sour milk contains lactic acid — an alpha hydroxy acid which can help improve your skin.

-In modern times, we don’t use sour milk in our chemical peels — but we do use acids to help exfoliate the skin.
-A chemical peel is essentially a mixture of different chemicals that are applied to the skin to take off the top layers.
-When the layers grow back, they’re thought to be brighter and healthier, which is why they can work well for people wanting to solve uneven skin discolouration, smooth rough texture or reduce the appearance of fine lines and wrinkles.
-They can also help in the treatment of acne and acne scarring.
+These days, we don’t use sour milk in our chemical peels — but we do use acids to help exfoliate the skin.
+A chemical peel is essentially a mixture of different chemicals that are applied to the skin.
+The aim of this is to take off the top layers.
+This is then reveals the brighter and healthier skin underneath.
+That’s why they can work well for people who want to treat uneven skin discolouration, smooth rough texture or reduce the appearance of fine lines and wrinkles.
+They can also help in the treatment of acne and acne scars

 There are three different types of chemical peel — superficial, medium and deep.
 Each one works slightly differently.
 This is because the ingredients used in the peels will change depending on how deep the peel needs to go.